 When synthesizing a compound with a six-membered ring, there is one synthetic reaction to consider first; the pericyclic reaction.
 Among the pericyclic reactions, the most famous is the Diels-Alder reaction.

-In organic chemical reactions, Lewis acids and Lewis bases are typically involved in the reaction.
+In organic chemical reactions, Lewis acids and Lewis bases are usually involved in the reaction.
 In the pericyclic reaction, however, acids and bases are not involved in the synthetic reaction.
 There are no anionic or cationic intermediates, and the cyclic compounds are synthesized by the electrons moving at once.

 Table of Contents

-- 1 The Most Famous Pericyclic Reaction is the Diels-Alder Reaction
+- 1 The Most Famous Pericyclic Reaction Is the Diels-Alder Reaction

 - 2 Stereochemistry of the Diels-Alder Reaction: Stereoselectivity

 - 4 Consider the Diels-Alder Reaction in Three Dimensions